 Feeds allow you to see when new content has been added to the website so that you can get an update of the latest information all in one place.

 ‘RSS’ stands for ‘Really Simple Syndication’ and is essentially a feed of information that is read by a computer and translated onto a webpage as a summary of information.

-This site offers an RSS feed for project updates and will tell subscribers when a key event is reached for a project.
+This site offers an RSS feed for project updates and will tell subscribers when a key event occurs in relation to our live applications.

 To use the feed, you will need to be using a modern browser.
 You can normally bookmark a favourite feed so that you can easily see updates of latest content.
 You can also view feeds through web-based news readers or desktop news readers which are typically free to use.